python-discord/bot/report.md

    - `test_fetch_retries_then_succeeds`
    - `test_fetch_fails_after_max_retries`

+The tests are structured in the following way:
+- The API calls are mocked, allowing for successful and unsuccessful HTTP calls.
+- each tests calls `await cog_load()` to start the setup
+- If the first call is successful, the cog shall load without throwing an Exception
+- If the first call fails, but the second one is successful, the cog shall load without throwing an Exception.
+Moreover, the `sleep` function shall be called once.
+- If all the calls fail, the function shall return an Exception.
+The `sleep` function shall be called a total of `MAX_TRIES-1` times.
 ### FR-3) Error logging and monitoring
 All initialization failures shall be logged through the existing logging infrastructure and reported to Sentry.